300 hr Yoga Therapy Training Ireland

 Pre-requisite

-Green Lotus is dedicated to ensuring proficient training standards and a high level of teaching.
-To attend this course, you should already be a qualified yoga teacher and display a genuine passion and commitment to learning and developing your practice.
+This training is an Advanced Training for Yoga Teachers.
+To attend, you should already be a qualified yoga teacher and display a genuine passion and commitment to learning and developing your practice.

 Please note: If your primary training was not with a Y.A Registered School, it may still be possible to join this training.